dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 For more details, see the instructions from [ADAL on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

-**How do I share the ADAL cache with other apps signed with the same provisioning profile?**
+**How do I share the ADAL token cache with other apps signed with the same provisioning profile?**

-If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.
+1. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

-Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.
+2. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.

-If you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<app_id_prefix>.com.microsoft.adalcache`.
+3. If you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<app_id_prefix>.com.microsoft.adalcache`.
 ADAL will set this for you unless you override it.
 If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.

 **How do I force the Intune App SDK to use ADAL settings that my app already uses?**